nonliteral-fullhouse266/time-travel-sqlite-debugger/README.md

 ---

-​⚠️ Important Note on Architecture & SQLite
+**​⚠️ Important Note on Architecture & SQLite

-​Strictly for Local Development: This tool is designed to be a zero-dependency, plug-and-play visual scrubber for single-user debugging.
+​Strictly for Local Development:** This tool is designed to be a zero-dependency, plug-and-play visual scrubber for single-user debugging.
 It uses a raw POSIX file copy/rename mechanism to achieve instant "time travel" without requiring specific PHP extensions or complex .backup commands.
 ​Because a local debugging environment does not experience concurrent writes, race conditions, or active traffic, this file-copy method is perfectly safe here.
-​Do not use this tool or its file-copy logic in a production environment, especially if your SQLite database uses WAL (Write-Ahead Logging) mode, as copying live database files during active transactions will lead to data corruption.
+**​Do not use this tool or its file-copy logic in a production environment**, especially if your SQLite database uses WAL (Write-Ahead Logging) mode, as copying live database files during active transactions will lead to data corruption.

 ---